-Get prepared before lodging your consent, in a free one-hour pre-application meeting with an Environment Canterbury consent planner.
+Get prepared before lodging your consent, with one hour free pre application advice from an Environment Canterbury consent planner.
 You can find our contact details and information specific to your property by giving us a call or visiting our website.